TYPO3/Fluid/doc/FLUID_IMPLEMENTATION.md

 the View requires, if it needs a custom `ViewHelperResolver`, if it must have some default variables, if it should have a default cache, etc.

+*Note: the special variable `layoutName` can set the Layout for the template - if no `<f:layout name="LayoutName" />` is used in the template source.*

 TemplatePaths
 -------------